 Because of this, October is probably the most magical time to visit Telluride.
 Check these awesome things to do in October deep in the San Juans…

-Do the famous Via Ferrata
+Hike the Famous Telluride Via Ferrata

 While some parts are on ladders on overhanging cliffs, many parts are just a walk along a flat ledge.
 This may seem scary, but there’s nothing to fear.
 Via Ferratas are done using gear to protect you from falling.

 Photograph the Dallas Divide

-The Dallas Diivde is a bit out of town but it’s totally worth seeing.
+The Dallas Divde is a bit out of town but it’s totally worth seeing.
 Actually, if you are heading into Telluride from the north, it’ll be right on your way.
 Dallas Divide overlook lies 10 miles south of Ridgeway on the left.
 The Dallas Divide is an iconic overlook at all times of year, but the fall foliage of October makes it truly breathtaking.

 The gondola is one of Telluride’s best features and the best part is, this time of year it’s FREE.
 The views while going up the gondola are truly amazing.
 As you go up, you can see the entire town of Telluride tucked between the huge mountains.
 October makes for even more amazing views as Aspen groves fill the mountainside and contrast against the white color of the mountains.
 Be sure to take in the views at the top before heading back down.

-Downhill mountain bike the Village Trail
+Downhill Mountain Bike the Village Trail

 After riding the gondola up, I highly recommend riding the scenic and iconic mountain biking trail, the Village Trail.
 This trail is best for beginner/intermediate riders and is filled with some of the most amazing views I’ve ever seen.
 As you descend, you’ll be greeted with picture perfect views of mountains being framed by orange and yellow aspens.